 2. Salary Information is the FIRST Thing They Look For

 Simply put, they want to know if a job is worth applying for.
-Positions such as developers and sales representatives can have varying salaries, depending on the industry, company and experience required.
-So it’s important to get out in front of this incredibly important detail.
+Positions such as developers and sales representatives can have varying salaries depending on the industry, company and experience required.
+So it’s essential to get out in front of this incredibly important detail.
 No one is expecting you to be accurate to the penny, but at least try to present a ballpark of the package that the successful candidate will receive.